crf8472/libarcstk/BUILD.md

 ### Package maintainers

-You want to build libarcs with a release profile but without any architecture specific optimization (e.g. without ``-march=native`` and ``-mtune=generic`` for gcc or clang).
+You want to build libarcstk with a release profile but without any architecture specific optimization (e.g. without ``-march=native`` and ``-mtune=generic`` for gcc or clang).

-Furthermore, you would like to adjust the install prefix path such that libarcs is configured for being installed in the real system prefix (such as ``/usr``) instead of some default prefix (such as ``/usr/local``).
+Furthermore, you would like to adjust the install prefix path such that libarcstk is configured for being installed in the real system prefix (such as ``/usr``) instead of some default prefix (such as ``/usr/local``).
 You will also choose a staging directory as an intermediate install target.

 When using clang or gcc, this can be achieved as follows: